akueckes/z80pack/README.md

 There are, however, a couple of caveats.
 First, audio latency with WSL is significantly higher.
 This will not so much affect music playback, but sound events generated e.g. in games might not be in sync with the action.
 Second, the WSL Linux kernel probably will not be configured out-of-the-box for supporting game controllers.
 You might have to change the kernel configuration, rebuild the kernel and activate it for WSL.

 For rebuilding the kernel, follow in general the instructions in https://github.com/microsoft/WSL2-Linux-Kernel.
-Make sure the following configurations are done with the kernel configuration tool menuconfig.

 Don't forget to install first the required dependencies for Fedora